 About Celeste Young

 Celeste first started practicing meditation in 2002.
-In 2011, she was invited to join the first teacher development cohort at InsightLA under the guidance of founder Trudy Goodman, PhD and has since taught thousands of students mindfulness meditation as a core teacher and trainer for ILA’s basics of mindfulness program.
+In 2011, she was invited to join the first teacher development cohort at InsightLA under the guidance of founder Trudy Goodman, PhD and has since taught thousands of students mindfulness meditation as a core teacher and trainer for ILA’s Essentials of mindfulness program.
 She has also developed and taught many other intermediate secular mindfulness and Buddhist classes, daylongs and residential retreats.

 Celeste is passionate about sharing mindfulness and meditation in creative and innovative ways.
 She enjoys sharing the teachings in a wide variety of settings with many different communities, offering pop-up mindfulness gatherings, retreats, and collaborations in an effort to make the teachings accessible to a wider range of Angelenos, and to spread the word that you can truly sit anywhere.
 She also curates a free Sunday night sitting group for folks in their 20's + 30's Sunday nights at InsightLA, in an effort to make the teachings avaiable to a new generation of practitioners.